Undergraduate Course: Social and Cultural Geography (GEGR08004)

 On completion of this course, the student will be able to:

-- encourage you to develop your oral and written communication skills, including discussion in tutorial groups and the development of essay eriting skills
+- encourage you to develop your oral and written communication skills, including discussion in tutorial groups and the development of essay writing skills

-- develop a broad understanding of core concepts and current debates in social and cultural geography, which will provide a foundation for more spacialised Year 3 and 4 courses
+- provide you with a broad understanding of core concepts and current debates in social and cultural geography, which will provide a foundation for more specialised Year 3 and 4 courses

-- develop effective group working and individual study
+- encourage engage in effective group working and individual study

-- develop your skills of constructive criticism and analysis, as well as to read widely using bibliographic databases and other library resources
+- develop your skills of constructive criticism and analysis

-- encourage the formation of independent opinions and develop your ability to know when these opinions are worth defending and when they might better be revised
+- encourage the formation ofform independent opinions and develop the your ability to know when these opinions are worth defending and when they might better be revised

 |A variety of reading is recommended throughout the course including textbooks and academic papers.|